 Messaging users vs Support users

 The messaging platform defines its own user model separate from a user object in Support.
-The two types of users can be related for users that have escalated a ticket to the Agent Workspace.
-However, the two user models have separate schemas and different means of accessing and managing them.
+The two types of users form a link when a messaging user escalates a ticket to the Agent Workspace, or when a messaging user has authenticated by way of the Web Widget embedded in a Zendesk help center.
+However, the two user models have separate schemas and different means of access and management.

 Relationship between messaging users and support users